-7 The post-season sample does not include the Super Bowl game as it is played at a neutral stadium.
+&lt;sup>7 The post-season sample does not include the Super Bowl game as it is played at a neutral stadium.

 Table A2 shows a fairly uniform distribution of the samples' games over the years, which provides a solid ground for our examination.
-That is, the results are not likely affected by an unusual effect in a specific season, or by cross-sectional dependence induced by same-day clustering (see Brown and Warner (1985)).
+That is, the results are not likely influenced by an unusual effect in a specific season, or by cross-sectional dependence induced by same-day clustering (see Brown and Warner (1985)).
 This is verified by robustness tests accounting for time-clustering.

-3. Effect of home-game outcome on sponsoring firm return
+3. Effect of home game outcome on sponsoring firm return

 We investigate the effect of game outcome on the stock price of the stadium's sponsoring firm using two methodologies.
-In the first we directly estimate the abnormal return to the sponsoring companies after each game played in their stadium, and compare between the post-game day abnormal returns after wins and losses.
-In the second we calculate abnormal returns for all sponsordays in the sample, and regress them against variables indicating first-trading days after home game wins/losses.
+In the first we directly estimate the abnormal return to the sponsoring companies in the first trading day after each game played in their stadium, and compare between the abnormal returns after wins and losses.
+In the second we calculate abnormal returns for all sponsor-days in the sample, and regress them against variables indicating first-trading days after home game wins/losses.
 Details and results are below.